Ziyang-Wang/AccessibilityKinectProject/README.md

-# High knees for blind people
+# High knees for people with visual impairment

 ### Click on the picture to watch a demo: